euctrl-pru/reftrj/README.md

 We make this software available in the interest of feedback and exchanges with the aviation community at large.
 We are very much interested in proposals for improvements.

+# License

+The data and the documentation are licensed under **CC0-1.0**.

+The software is licensed under MIT or as stated in the relevant repository.

 # Citation
 Please cite this work as